thinrichs/ImplicitREST/README.md

 ## DESCRIPTION

-AutoREST is a .NET 4 WCF based REST engine that supports both JSON and XML.
+ImplicitREST is a .NET 4 WCF based REST engine that supports both JSON and XML.

-AutoREST has a few requirements:
+ImplicitREST has a few requirements:

 * .NET 4.0
 * AspNetCompatibilityRequirementsMode has to be set to allowed.